AWS Firewall Manager – Centralized Security Policies

 • Consolidated billing is a feature of AWS Organizations.

-• Master or Management account of the organization can be used to consolidate and pay for all member accounts.
+• Management account of the organization can be used to consolidate and pay for all member accounts.

 • Hierarchical grouping of accounts to meet budgetary, security, or compliance needs